 Well, maybe we’ll get better as the episode goes on.

 After the commercial, Dan is seen bragging to his online friends about how awesome he was in his match earlier and proclaims himself the most awesome Bakugan Brawler.

 Runo states that Dan is still stuck at 121 in the world rankings, but Dan checks himself to see that he’s now 117.
-Runo and Dan have a little argument and Runo really comes off as a jealous bitch.
+Runo and Dan have a little argument, and Runo really comes off as a jealous brat.
 I can’t understand why she’s friends with Dan.
 Julie chimes in to gush over Dan, and apparently she calls him Danny.
 Ugh.
 I can tell from her very first line that I’m going to hate this girl even more than Runo.

 Marucho tells Dan that he should set his sights on Shun as he’s currently ranked number one, and if he tries hard enough he could surpass him in a few years.
 Alice states that a few years is too long to wait, and that he should find some way to challenge him as soon as possible.

 Wait, what is the rush?
 A second ago he was excited to just be at 117, now they’re acting like it’s an emergency to challenge and surpass the highest ranking brawler.
 Slow down, guys.

 Dan yet again gets all cocky and says he’d probably beat him easily because no one has ever even given him a challenge before.
 Why the like for these cocky main characters?
 Is it just in the hopes that they’ll get that ever sweet ‘humble pie’ arc where they get thrashed and learn to not be such an asshat?

 Also, Dan is a 12 year old boy and most of his group of close friends are cute girls his age, one of which obviously has a huge crush on him and another starting a love/hate relationship deal.
 I’m getting Gary Stu vibes.